-India 2025 Gaming Ban has pushed online platforms into survival mode.
-Which giant faces the fastest collapse?
-What’s the latest twist in A23’s Supreme Court battle?
-And how are other players trying to stay afloat?
+India’s 2025 Gaming Ban has pushed online gaming platforms into airplane mode.
+Which major company will crash first?
+What’s the latest twist in A23’s Supreme Court?
+And how are rival platforms scrambling to survive?
 Here’s the full breakdown.

 We built a survival ranking of India’s biggest online gaming platforms after the 2025 Bill.
 The score is called Death Score.

-This final risk ranking shows you who is in the danger zone and who still has time to survive:
+This final risk chart shows which platforms are in the danger zone — and which ones still have time to breathe.

-This is the IPL table no one wants to top.
-Tracks shutdown risk from revenue dependency, financial stress, brand pressure, and adaptability.
-A higher score means closer to collapse.
+This is the kind of IPL table no one wants to be on top of.
+It tracks shutdown risk based on revenue dependency, financial stress, brand pressure, and adaptability.
+The higher the score, the closer a platform is to collapse.

-We broke shutdown risk into four dimensions.
-Some companies burn cash faster than a T20 chase gone wrong.
-Some pinned all their hopes on rummy or fantasy sports.
+We broke shutdown risk into four key factors.
+Some platforms are burning cash faster than my calories.
+Others pinned all their hopes on Rummy or Fantasy Sports.

 And a few still kept a backup plan.
 Let’s break them down, one by one.👇